Terms and Conditions

 - Each student team may identify a Penn State Faculty or Staff member to serve as an adviser or mentor for the student team.
 Advisers and mentors are not eligible for the monetary prizes.

 - There is no limit to the number of individuals on a team.

 - Participants may serve on more than one team.

 - Submission in each round is not limited to winners from previous rounds.
 Any submission from a previous round and meeting the criteria for each round will be accepted for review.

 - Teams are solely responsible for any costs associated with the development of their ideas, prototypes, and MVPs.
 Levels of free access and/or credit to specific AI and hosting platforms are available to Challenge participants and should be sufficient for development work up through the MVP phase.
 Any costs incurred in excess of the free access and/or credits during or after the completion of the Nittany AI Challenge are the sole responsibility of the participants or team of participants.

-- MVP Phase: A participant or team of participants will submit a minimum viable product (MVP) based on the original proposed solution of the Idea Phase.
-All participants of the Idea Phase and Prototype Phase will be eligible to submit MVPs for evaluation, regardless of success in the first or second round.
-The submission deadline for the MVP is August 8, 2023.
+- MVP Phase: A participant or team of participants will submit a minimum viable product (MVP) based on the original prototype of the Prototype Phase.
+All participants of the Prototype Phase will be eligible to submit MVPs for evaluation, regardless of success in the previous round.

 - Penn State is not responsible for problems with Nittany AI Challenge entries, including but not limited to, entries which are lost, late, misdirected, damaged, incomplete, inoperable, illegible, or cannot be demonstrated or completed, even if the problem is the result of the sole or partial negligence of Penn State.